validitycrypto/erc20d/README.md

 Each votee has a unique delegation data structure that stores insight regarding a users identity , decision, commitment and accuracy.
 The following information is stored and is publically accessible to any user upon retrieval of a delegation identifier.

 * Delegation Identity
-  * A custom parameter that delegates can set themselves to add personal preference to their delegation identitifer.
+  * A parameter that to add a sense personal preference to their delegation identitifer.
 * Positive Votes
-  * A mandatory parameter that delegates are allocated to measure their total positive vote count.
+  * A parameter to measure the delegates total positive vote count.
 * Negative Votes
-  * A mandatory parameter that delegates are allocated to measure their total negatitive vote count.
+  * A parameter to measure the delegates total negatitive vote count.
 * Neutral Votes
-  * A mandatory parameter that delegates are allocated to measure their total neutral vote count.
+  * A parameter to measure the delegates total neutral vote count.
 * Total Votes
-  * A mandatory parameter that delegates are allocated to measure their total vote count (NEG + NEU + POS)
+  * A parameter to measure the delegates total vote count (NEG + NEU + POS)
 * Total Events
-  * A mandatory parameter that delegates are allocated to measure their total event count
+  * A parameter to measure the delegates total event count
 * Trust Level
-  * A mandatory parameter that delegates are allocated to measure their total delegation commitment and accuracy of results.
+  * A mandatory parameter that delegates are allocated to measure their total delegation commitment and accuracy of results, which may impact their voting weight.